SiteMap Close

 Educational Training System

-About Qualifications for National Examination for Pharmacists
+National Examination for Pharmacists

-3. Ideal Students for the Department (Required Skills, Qualifications)
+3. Ideal Students (Required Skills and Qualifications)

 Since the Department of Clinical Pharmacy aims to cultivate personnel to take leading roles among pharmacists as medical professionals, we seek students who possess all-round academic ability, of course, but also hold a strong interest in science, and are capable to grow a sense of responsibility as an active member of society and moral sensitivities as a member of medical care.